MarcosEduardoJr/SOLID/README.md

 ##  I — Interface Segregation Principle (Princípio da Segregação da Interface)

+The interface segregation principle states that the interface of a program should be split in a way that the user/client would only have access to the necessary methods related to their needs.

+To understand this better, we'll first look at an example that violates the ISP:

 ### Before
 ```
+public interface OnClickListener {
+void onClick(View v);
+void onLongClick(View v);
+void onTouch(View v,MotionEvent event);
+}

+Button button  = findViewById(R.id.button);
+button.setOnclickListener(new View.OnClickListener {
+ public void onClick(View v){}

+ public void onLongClick(View v){}

+ public void onTouch(View v,MotionEvent event){}
+});

 ```
+Now, to refactor this, we need 3 interface, each is about the behaviour of interaction:

 ### After
 ```
+public interface OnClickListener{
+void onClick(View v);
+}

+public interface onLongClickListener{
+void onLongClick(View v);
+}

+public interface onTouchListener{
+void onTouch(View v,MotionEvent event);
+}

 ```
 ##  D — Dependency Inversion Principle (Princípio da inversão da dependência)

+The dependency inversion principle states:

+High-level modules should not import anything from low-level modules.
+Both should depend on abstractions (e.g., interfaces).
+(Source: Wikipedia).
+And,

+Abstractions should not depend on details.
+Details (concrete implementations) should depend on abstractions.
+(Source: Wikipedia).

 ### Before
 ```